vlazed/smh2blender/docs/TUTORIAL.md

 Version 0.9.0 adds a `Visual Keying` option when you click the `Export SMH File` button.
 This exports animations with constraints, drivers, or custom modifiers applied (e.g. Blender Jiggle Physics by naelstrof).
 This works in a similar fashion to performing `Bake action` for each armature, in that it "bakes" a bone's pose or camera's position as viewed in the scene.
 Constraints and driver expressions are preserved with this option.

-Checking `Visual Keying` results in slow exporting times because this evaluates the scene on every frame.
+`Visual Keying` is enabled by default because exports are 1.3 to 1.8 times faster than it being disabled.

 ## Stop Motion Helper to Blender